 Shadows has been fully designed and developed by François Blateyron (the author).
 The user manual, illustrations and photographs are also by the author.
-In June 2005, the Société Astronomique de France (French Amateur Astronomy Society) awarded the author with the Julien Saget Price, for the Shadows software.
+The Société Astronomique de France (French Amateur Astronomy Society) awarded the author with the Julien Saget Price, for the Shadows software.